ohanasportstech/ohanasportstech.github.io/docs/privacy-policy.md

 - Request deletion of your data
 - Opt out of the sale or sharing of your personal data (we do neither)

-To exercise your rights, email us at [Insert Privacy Contact Email] with “California Privacy Request” in the subject line.
+To exercise your rights, email us at support@ohanasports.net with “California Privacy Request” in the subject line.
+You may also submit a deletion request via our [Data Deletion Request](/pages/data-deletion/) page.

 #### 6. Data Retention
 We retain anonymized usage and diagnostic data for as long as needed to provide and improve the Services, unless otherwise required by law or legal obligation.